TheSimPill/ViolationTool/README.md

 ## A Quick Note to Start
 The data available spans from 2015-2021.
 It's a lot of data.
 Around 370,000 rows in an excel sheet, where each row represents a violation on a given date.
 Given the fact that this is a lot of data, if a user chooses to view all of it, the program will take significantly longer to make the excel sheets than if a user specifies what exactly they want out of that data.
 The different options that a user has are described below.
 The program will produce one excel sheet per territory, and an extra one for additional data.

+## How to Run the Program
+Please follow these steps, as Apple makes it hard to run a random program downloaded from the Internet (as they should).
+These steps will give the program permission to run.

+1. Download the file
+2. Drag it onto your desktop
+3. Open up your terminal (you can do this via command + space and then searching "Terminal")
+4. In the terminal, type "cd ~/Desktop"
+5. In the terminal, type "chmod +x ./ViolationTool".
+You should now get a pop up from Apple acting as the Warden between you and malicious actors.
+Just press "OK".
+6. Click on the apple logo at the top left of your screen.
+Then System Preferences -> Security & Privacy -> General.
+You should see a message about how ViolationTool was blocked.
+Allow it to open.
+You can trust me :)
+7. Be patient and the program will be at your service.
+A terminal will pop up and produce text on occasion.
+If the program doesn't work as expected, or at all, and text pops up in the terminal window, please copy it and send me it.
+You should be able to just click the program to run it from now on.

 ## Filter by Territories
 A user is able to dynamically input territories of whatever name they choose.
 A territory is simply a group of states that the user gets to set.
 As mentioned above, a user will get one excel sheet per territory that they create.
 If a user skips this option, the default territories are East, West, and Central.
 The 52 states are divided amongst these.